NPY loaders for typed training tensors #

 We only need three standard fields: descr, fortran_order, and shape.
 The header format is a

-field-oriented rather than a full Python parser.
+rather than trying to become a full Python parser.

 Instances For